shrutij01/shrutij01/README.md

 # :cat2: Hi, there

-I work at [MPI-IS](https://ei.is.tuebingen.mpg.de/) on simulation software, and software for realtime control of robots.
-And, configurations and shortcuts to make my work more enjoyable and colourful.
-And, I try to come up with better visualization techniques to look into what my code is up to.
+I am a PhD student at [Mila](https://mila.quebec/en/) working on problems in causal representation learning-- currently focusing on structure discovery in the representation space of text-conditioned generative models, and using such structure to explore different notions of interpretable concepts.
+I also like software engineering and spend time making my code more visual, efficient, and such that it is possible to be lazy with it later.

 I love to express myself through intricate prose and poorly drawn stick-figures.
 Usually curious about too many things.